 - Before your booked time slot, you may enjoy the grounds whilst adhering to social distance and the “Rule of Six” guidelines.
 Please do not congregate around the main doors.
 Queuing for entry will be at 2m spaces located outside, under partial cover, so please be prepared to stand out in the Great British weather during this short time.
 This system will allow other visitors to leave the museum at a safe distance.

 - Every Monday we will release new bookings for new dates later in the week.
 You can book up to 15 minutes before you’d like to visit.

 - At present, if you do not have a ticket you will not be admitted.
 However, we will be keeping this and all the other guidelines under review.

 - Online bookings are available here.

-- For groups of 10+ and Friends of Brading Roman Villa, please contact the museum in advance to book your visit.
+- No groups larger than 6 will be permitted.
+Coach Tours and Friends of Brading Roman Villa, please contact the museum in advance to discuss bookings.
 Email: email@example.com or tel: 01983 406223

 - Due to limited spaces, we’re asking that you only book once in a week to allow others a chance to visit.

 - To comply with government guidance, you will be required to wear a face covering to enter the museum.
 (This does not apply to under 11s or people excluded due to health conditions).